learn-co-curriculum/dsc-multiple-linear-regression-in-statsmodels-v2-5/README.md

 ## Linear regression using scikit learn

 You can also repeat this process using scikit-learn.
 The code to do this can be found below.
-The scikit-learn package is generally known for its machine learning functionalities and generally very popular when it comes to building a clear data science workflow.
-It is also commonly used by data scientists for regression.
+The scikit-learn package is known for its machine learning functionalities and generally very popular when it comes to building a clear data science workflow.
+It is also commonly used by Data Scientists for regression.
 The disadvantage of scikit-learn compared to statsmodels is that it doesn't have some statistical metrics like the p-values of the parameter estimates readily available.
 For a more ad-hoc comparison of scikit-learn and statsmodels, you can read this blogpost: https://blog.thedataincubator.com/2017/11/scikit-learn-vs-statsmodels/.

 ```python